 To enable you, cherished shareholders to gain remote access to your accounts 24/7 and interact conveniently with the fund manager, an electronic self-service platform was launched during the year.
-This included an online platform, a mobile application to enable smart phone users (android and iOS) gain real-time access to their accounts as well as mobile money USSD short codes (in partnership with Emergent & Zeepay) to allow clients without smart phones or internet service have access to their accounts.
+This included an online platform, a mobile application to enable smart phone users (android and iOS) gain real-time access to their accounts as well as mobile money USSD short codes (in partnership with Emergent & Zeepay) to allow clients without smart phones or internet service to access their accounts.

-We remain confident that the Money Market Fund will continue to outperform its benchmark by significant margins in 2022 and will experience significant growth in AUM.
+We remain confident that the Fund will continue to outperform its benchmark by significant margins in 2022.